-7. Macau Loves Baccarat – And They Love Superstitions
+7. Macau Loves It– And They Love Superstitions

-Baccarat is by far the most-popular casino game in Macau.
+It is by far the most popular casino game in Macau.

-According to Quartz, 91% of Macau’s 2014 gambling revenue came from baccarat.
+According to Quartz, 91% of Macau’s 2014 gambling revenue came from it.
 Compare this to 24% in Las Vegas at the time.

 This was when the game was at its popularity peak.
-But baccarat still retains the attention of most Macau visitors.
+But it still retains the attention of most Macau visitors.

-What makes baccarat so exciting in this Asian gambling destination is the superstitions.
+What makes it so exciting in this Asian gambling destination is the superstitions.
 CNN reported that players are allowed to do certain things that they can’t in American casinos.

 This includes touching cards, slowly peeking at them, and creasing cards.
 The purpose of slowly peeking and creasing is to create suspense while hoping for a 9.

-Players also like to blow on the cards in an effort to blow away low numbers.
+Players also like to blow on the cards to blow away low numbers.
 Another superstition involves betting with a player when they win, and against them when they’re losing.

 “They look for trends of three or more straight wins for the banker or player and then bet for a 4th or 5th straight win,” said Ray Rody, a gaming professor at Macau Millennium College.